Eurovision Song Contest 1973: Contest overview

-Following the contest, the Spanish entry "Eres tú", written by Juan Carlos Calderón and performed by the group Mocedades, went on to achieve global success, charting within the top 10 on the US Billboard Hot 100 in 1974, one of only a handful of non-English-language songs to have achieved this feat.
-"Eres tú" was subsequently nominated in 2005 to compete in Congratulations: 50 Years of the Eurovision Song Contest, a special broadcast to determine the contest's most popular entry of its first 50 years as part of the contest's anniversary celebrations.
-One of fourteen entries chosen to compete, "Eres tú" ultimately finished in eleventh place.
+Following the contest, the top three songs, "Tu te reconnaîtras", the Spanish entry "Eres tú", written by Juan Carlos Calderón and performed by the group Mocedades, and the UK entry "Power to All Our Friends" by Cliff Richard, all achieved considerable success on European music charts.
+"Eres tú" went on to global success, charting within the top 10 on the US Billboard Hot 100 in 1974, one of only a handful of non-English-language songs to have achieved this feat.
+"Eres tú" was subsequently nominated in 2005 to compete in Congratulations: 50 Years of the Eurovision Song Contest, a special broadcast to determine the contest's most popular entry of its first 50 years as part of the contest's anniversary celebrations, as one of fourteen entries chosen to compete, and ultimately finished in eleventh place.